-The easiest way to really see how this app works is to open the Facebook app or a Twitter client that doesn't offer in-line content, and then tap on a link.
+The easiest way to really see how this app works is to open a social media client that doesn't offer in-line content and tap on a link.
 You'll see a pop-up asking which browser you want to use.
-Pick Link Bubble and then choose the Always button.
+Pick Link Bubble and then choose Always.
 You won't see this window next time.